vidbina/ots-notes/research/toolset.markdown

 list enumerates some design goals to be accomplished through the GUI solution.

  - facilitate the modification of a graph utilizing:
     - click or tap actions to create objects at the origin specified by the pointer
     - drag-and-drop functionality to move existing resources (vertices and edges)
  - facilitate the information exchange between the simulation suite and the front-end GUI
- - represent visible components in a simulation, at their proper places and in their proper states within 1ms after the simulation suite has processed these
+ - represent visible components in a simulation, at the appropriate places and in their proper states within 1ms after the computation by the simulator

 In order to provide the proper context the manner in which infrastructure and actor inputs are represented within the simulation suite are briefly discussed.